The complete guide to driving abroad this summer

 While a car can give you much more freedom on your holiday, there’s a lot of things to think about – like driving on the right for the first time, the different road rules, or the fact that they use KPH not MPH – it can all get very confusing.

-To help you out on your adventures driving abroad, we’ve put together a little guide to help give your confidence a little boost before you get behind the wheel.
+To help you out on your adventures driving abroad, we’ve put together a little guide and checklist for driving abroad to help give your confidence a little boost before you get behind the wheel.

-Before you jump in the car, take a minute to check that you’ve everything you need.
+Before you jump in the car, take a minute to go through our driving abroad checklist to ensure you have everything you need.
 Whether it’s important documents or an essentials pack for your car, you don’t want to get on the continent and realise you’ve forgotten something.

 • Full, valid driving licence and National Insurance number